ebaker/prism-spotify/README.md

 # README

-## Overview
-React was used to structure the application as a single page web application. jQuery was used for request and input processing.

 ## Usage
 ```
 $ npm install
 $ gulp build
 $ open build/index.html
 ```

+## Overview
+React was used to structure the application as a single page web application. jQuery was used for request and input processing.

+## React Components

 ### Header
  - where searching is done, using form